-1. Introduction & Scope
+Introduction & Scope

-- ^{1.1.} This policy has been developed to assist persons applying for Street Trading Consents or Licences in the Rochford District.
-It sets out the standards for determining applications and the enforcement of street trading activities in the Rochford District area. - ^{1.2.} The Council has designated all of its roads, footpaths, fields and administrative areas as Consent Streets for street trading purposes. - ^{1.3.} Applicants wishing to have a Street Trading permit or licence will be expected to consider factors to ensure that the unit (i.e., stall, van or other display) enhances the area and complements the street scene.
-Factors to consider include: - a) Visual appearance - b) Type of goods being sold - c) Location of the unit - ^{1.4.} Rochford District Council will apply this policy to street trading activities in its area to ensure consistency of decision making, however, each application or contravention will be considered on its merits so that individual circumstances, where appropriate, are taken into consideration. - ^{1.5.} The purpose of this street trading policy is to provide a decisionmaking framework for the consideration of applications for street trading consents and to create a street trading environment which is sensitive to the needs of the public, provides consumer choice, and enhances the character, ambience and safety of the local environment.
+This policy has been developed to assist persons applying for Street Trading Consents or Licences in the Rochford District.
+It sets out the standards for determining applications and the enforcement of street trading activities in the Rochford District area.

+The Council has designated all of its roads, footpaths, fields and administrative areas as Consent Streets for street trading purposes.

+Applicants wishing to have a Street Trading permit or licence will be expected to consider factors to ensure that the unit (i.e., stall, van or other display) enhances the area and complements the street scene.
+Factors to consider include:

+- a) Visual appearance

+- b) Type of goods being sold

+- c) Location of the unit

+Rochford District Council will apply this policy to street trading activities in its area to ensure consistency of decision making, however, each application or contravention will be considered on its merits so that individual circumstances, where appropriate, are taken into consideration.

+The purpose of this street trading policy is to provide a decision-making framework for the consideration of applications for street trading consents and to create a street trading environment which is sensitive to the needs of the public, provides consumer choice, and enhances the character, ambience and safety of the local environment.
-- ^{1.6.} A map of the Rochford District, to which this policy applies, is shown at Appendix E.

-- 1.7.
 The policy objectives are set out below:-

 - Public Safety

 - Prevention of Crime and Disorder

 - Prevention of Public Nuisance

-Public Safety
+- Protection of Children from Harm